userfront/guide/all/guide/quickstart.md

 Upon successful signup, the form does 2 things:

 - Redirects you to `/dashboard`.
 We'll edit this next.
-- Adds a secure access token named <code>access.ACCOUNT_ID</code> to your browser's cookies.
-This token is a JWT with the user's identity and authorization information, which you can send to your own backend.
+- Adds a secure access token named <access-token-name use-account-id="true"/> to your browser's cookies.
+This token is a JWT with the user's information, which you can send to your own backend.

 ::::
 :::: right